Wimpie-Smith/peanut-butter-payroll-fe/README.md

-# HICO Senior dev Task - Peanut butter Payrol UI
+# Peanut butter Payrol UI

 The application connects to a back end using port 3001.
 This port can be adjusted in apiService.ts